sebastianbuettrich/5G/5G_sources.md

-in microwave freuency range (here interpreted broadly as 300 MHz (1 m) and 300 GHz (1 mm)) on biological systems (living organisms), with focus on - but not limited to - non-thermal, below ICNIRP-limits effects.
+in microwave freuency range (here interpreted broadly as 300 MHz (1 m) and 300 GHz (1 mm)) on biological systems (living organisms), with focus on - but not limited to - non-thermal, non-ionizing, below ICNIRP-limits effects.

 Aware of the difficulty of this, we group the sources into 3 categories:

-1. scientific credibility relevant
+1. scientific credibility relevant	- peer-reviewed journals, organizations of somewhat recognized weight, ...

 2. scientific credibility unclear